 - When the council became a unitary authority, it inherited the waste and recycling processes of six former district councils.
 This led to inefficient waste collection rounds being maintained, which in turn led to higher than necessary fuel costs and CO2 omissions.

 - A review of the council’s garden waste services revealed different charging rates, low service take-up and a sign-up and payment process which needed updating.

 OS worked with Northumberland County Council to help them increase rates of recycling and reduce the amount of waste sent to landfill.

 The collection process was simplified by removing the council’s inherited district council boundaries.
 Using OS mapping data, alongside route optimisation software, the collection routes were made as efficient as possible.

-Central to the process was OS MasterMap Integrated Transport Network (ITN) Layer, which was used to optimise the waste collection routes to save on fuel costs and reduce CO2 emissions.
-ITN Layer is supplied free at the point of use to all local authorities under the Public Sector Mapping Agreement (PSMA), and includes road routing information such as turn restrictions and no-entry instructions that impact where and when a waste collection vehicle can travel.
+Central to the process was OS MasterMap Road Network data.
+The data is supplied free at the point of use to all local authorities under the Public Sector Mapping Agreement (PSMA).
+OS data includes road routing information, such as turn restrictions and no-entry instructions, impacting where and when a waste collection vehicle can travel.

-In addition, Northumberland County Council’s Local Land and Property Gazetteer (LLPG) was used to identify the location of all households that use the garden waste collection service.
-Other Ordnance Survey products, such as OS MasterMap Topography Layer, were used to ensure that properties were served with the most appropriate waste collection route.
+The council’s Local Land and Property Gazetteer (LLPG) was also used to identify the location of all homes using the garden waste collection service.

-- Greater take-up of garden waste service has increased the authority’s financial revenue – and means more waste is being recycled.
+- Greater take-up of the garden waste service has increased the council’s financial revenue – and means more waste is being recycled.